 I’m happy to report that the tangy dairy product has become a staple in my cake ventures, which brings us to today’s article.
 I’m here to tell you why and how you should use sour cream in your cake mix from now on!

 What Is Sour Cream?

-A similar substance, crème fraiche is also made by this process.
-The big difference is that crème fraiche has more fat, and sour cream is slightly more tart and not as thick.
+A similar dairy product, crème fraiche, is also made this way.
+But the biggest difference is that crème fraiche contains more fat while sour cream is slightly more tart and less thick.